Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Guaranteed profit upon market resolution
 - Works with binary and multi-choice markets
 - **Best for**: Conservative traders seeking risk-free returns
+- **Example**: "Did it rain in London?"
+YES is trading at 40¢, NO is at 55¢.
+Total = 95¢.
+You buy 1000 shares of YES and 1000 shares of NO for $950 total.
+When market resolves, one side pays $1.00 (total $1000).
+Profit: $50 risk-free.

 ### 5. Low-Volume High-Spread 🎯
 **Opportunities in newly launched markets**